 Does it feel like you can’t quite get things under control or like you’re feeling sad more often than not?
 Is stress, anxiety, or depression getting in the way of you living a more meaningful life?
 Have you heard about Cognitive Behavioral Therapy (CBT) or Acceptance and Commitment Therapy (ACT)?
-Are you wondering if therapy will help you feel better?
+Are you wondering if it will help you feel better?

 Maybe you’re feeling completely exhausted and emotionally drained.
 Maybe you feel sad to the point of not wanting to get out of bed in the morning or so anxious that you can’t fall asleep at night.
 Perhaps you are having a hard time focusing at work, staying patient with your partner or children, sticking to your daily routine, sleeping at night, or eating well.